NiHoel/Anno1800SavegameVisualizer/README.md

 ## Known issues
 * Older savegames may not work or show unexpected behaviour.
 * Auto update fails silently if Anno Designer is running.
-* Island outlines are missing (Scenario 3) or not updated (NW islands with new mine slots)
-* New buildings lack icons and an appropriate color scheme
+* New buildings do not have appropriate color scheme

 ## Disclaimer
 The software is provided without warranty of any kind.
 The work was NOT endorsed by Ubisoft Blue Byte in any kind.
 All the assets from Anno 1800 game are © by Ubisoft.